vikraman/popl22-symmetries-artifact/README.md

 $ stack install Agda-2.6.1.3
 ```

 Then, clone this repository and use the provided Makefile.
+The repository uses a
+[submodule](https://github.com/vikraman/2DTypes) which contains the main formalisation (and more related work).

 ```sh
 $ git clone --recursive https://github.com/vikraman/popl22-symmetries-artifact